Amir-Rastkhadiv/fun-gym/README.md

 In a nutshell, a helpful, usable, and valuable product is user experience(UX).
 It identifies and describes a product's goals, user interface, and interaction with users to determine its success.

+There are five phases in UX: strategy, scope, structure, skeleton, and surface.
+These include tasks, functionality, and information.
+Therefore, it would be better to prioritize a specific project goal while simultaneously dealing with data.

 - ### WHAT IS THE UX SYSTEM IS USED FOR?

 Using the above design system helps you do two things well: